mwelzl/draft-iccrg-pacing/draft-welzl-iccrg-pacing.md

 The following ``packetdrill``-script illustrates the behaviour of a sender using a pace rate of 12 Mb/s and a micro burst size of 4 full sized segments.
+``packetdrill`` is available in the FreeBSD ports collection.
 Please note that 12 Mb/s correspond to 1.5MB/s.
 Since FreeBSD takes the size of the IP packet into account this corresponds to 1000 full sized segments on a path with an MTU of 1500 bytes.
-The script uses a round trio time of 50 ms.
+The script uses a round trip time of 50 ms.

 ~~~
 --ip_version=ipv4